 Art- Degree Links

-Students are encouraged to read the Valdosta State University undergraduate catalog to obtain current detailed information which pertains to the Department of Art and the degrees offered.
+Students are encouraged to read the Valdosta State University undergraduate catalog to obtain current detailed information which pertains to the Department of Art & Design and the degrees offered.
 See the links below.

 VSU - College of the Arts